 Gregor Mendel read his “Versuche über Pflanzen-Hybriden” (Experiments in Plant Hybridisation, translated by the Royal Horticultural Society of London) at the Meetings of the Natural History Society of Brünn in 1865.
 It appeared in print in the following year.
 Although this paper remained virtually unknown for more than thirty years, it ultimately gave birth to the science of genetics.

-Hereunder is my summary reconstruction of some of Mendel’s methodology and part of his observations leading to the Law of Segregation.
-I would consider these procedures in conducting a similar investigation particularly as a laboratoy exercise.
+Hereunder is a summary reconstruction of some of Mendel’s methodology and part of his observations leading to the Law of Segregation.

 decided to use garden pea as test plant and having identified the